Franz Wagner NBA Preview vs. the Cavaliers

-Franz Wagner and the rest of the Orlando Magic will be facing the Cleveland Cavaliers on Wednesday at 7:00 PM ET.
+Franz Wagner and the rest of the Orlando Magic will be hitting the court versus the Cleveland Cavaliers on Monday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.